SiriDB/siridb-docs/content/overview/server_pool_replica.md

 ---

-SiriDB can distribute time series across multiple pools and for redundancy each pool can have two servers.
-If one server in a pool fails; the other server, which is a replica, will still be able to handle all requests so the database can still be used.
+SiriDB can distribute time series across multiple **pools** and for redundancy each pool can have two **servers**.
+If one server in a pool fails; the other server, which is a **replica**, will still be able to handle all requests so the database can still be used.
 This is also helpful in case you want to install a new version of SiriDB.
-By upgrading one server in each pool at the time, upgrading can be done without any downtime.
+By upgrading one server in each pool at a time, upgrading can be done without any downtime.

 ![SiriDB cluster](../../images/siridb-cluster.png)